gramsower/prog-lang-selector/README.md

 #### By Greg Ramsower

-#### A Simple Website allowing users to input specified parameters, with a return of one of six possible coding optinos.
+#### A simple website allowing users to input specified parameters, with a return of one of six possible coding optinos.

 ## Technologies Used